Why is Espresso served with Sparkling water?

 Can you add water to Espresso?

 In Americano, water is added over the freshly brewed Espresso.
 The ratio of water to Espresso is usually 2 to 1.
-In Long Black, a double shot of Espresso is poured over 100 to 150 ml of water.
+The Americano drink was popularized by American soldiers stationed in Italy during World War 2.

 If you are looking for an affordable Espresso machine.
 Check out these reviews